Giovanni Ludovico of Saluzzo

 Giovanni Ludovico of Saluzzo (also spelled Gian Ludovico; c.
 1496-1563) was marquess of Saluzzo in 1528-1529.

 Biography

 The second eldest son of Ludovico II of Saluzzo and Margaret of Foix-Candale, he was imprisoned by his mother Marguerite of Foix when, during the Italian Wars, he sided for Emperor Charles V (the marquesses of Saluzzo were traditional allied/subjects of the Kings of France).
 In 1528 he was freed by a popular insurrection, and elected as Marquess in lieu of his brother, Michele Antonio, who had died in battle.

 One year later however, Francis I of France deposed him, replacing him with his brother Francesco.
-Giovanni Ludovico subsequently tried to recover his rule in Saluzzo with the Emperors help, however he was unsuccessful.
+Giovanni Ludovico subsequently tried to recover his rule in Saluzzo with the Emperor's help, however he was unsuccessful.
 As such the marquisate entered the control of the French monarchy.